thebaldgeek/thebaldgeek.github.io/L-Band.md

 At the front we have the RTL-SDR v1 patch.
 Next is the V2 patch, then a prototype of the 3D printed helix and then a second prototype.
 ## Buy
    The most popular buy option is the RTL-SDR v2 patch antenna.
-In June 2021 it was out of stock globally for the next many months.
 The other options are smaller antennas.
 (Not recommended) Some (including myself) have tested modified GPS antennas.
 Generally these are too small and do not have enough gain to be of real value.
-You might get up and running with a few scratchy signals, but will soon be disappointed.
+You might get up and running with a few scratchy signals, but you will soon be disappointed.
 If your interest is listening to voice calls, you are going to need a pretty good antenna, the v2 patch antenna is marginal, more gain is required for good decodes of the audio.
 Just keep in mind that the more gain an antenna has, the more directional it becomes.
-You may get to the point where your L-Band antenna has so much gain that the satellite orbit takes it off your antenna sweet spot and you need to track it or move each time you want to decode some messages.
+You may get to the point where your L-Band antenna has so much gain that the satellite orbit takes it off your antenna sweet spot and you need to track it or move each time you want to decode some voice messages.

-Another aspect to consider is your interest in L-Band ACARS.
+Another aspect to consider is your long term interest in L-Band ACARS.
 If you just want to set something up and use it for an hour or so then pull it down, something like the V2 patch antenna might be Ok.
 If you just want to listen to one downlink channel a time, then your antenna configuration does not change much, but your software setup becomes a LOT simpler.
 If you only have an indoor antenna option, then more antenna gain is something you really need to consider.

-  My goal was to setup a system that had 24 x 7 x 365 coverage and caught every downlink message possible from every channel on the satellite.
+  My goal was to setup a system that had 24 x 7 x 365 coverage and caught every downlink message possible from every data channel on the satellite.
 ## Build
 My current preferred, recommended and in stock antenna for L-Band is a 3D printed 7 turn Helix.
 Here is a close up of the antenna while connected to a NanoVNA.